Google Fiber Community Connections Terms of Service

 On occasion, Google Fiber or its affiliates may seek to contact you by telephone or SMS text message at the landline and/or wireless phone numbers that you have provided to us.
 These communications may be about your Google Fiber account, responses to inquiries that you have made to us, or for other purposes, including marketing messages about other goods or services provided by Google Fiber or its affiliates.
 These calls or SMS text messages may be sent using an automatic telephone dialing system and may include the use of prerecorded or artificial voices.
 Please note that you may be responsible for any charges from your telephone provider for these calls or SMS text messages.

 If you do not wish to receive these optional calls and SMS text messages, you do not have to do so.
 Your consent to receiving these calls and SMS text messages is not required in order to purchase or receive any Google Fiber Services.
 To revoke your consent to receive telephone calls and SMS text messages, please let us know.
-The easiest way is by changing the settings in the "subscriptions" section of your account on the Google Fiber website, or by calling our customer service team at 1-855-418-8326.
+The easiest way is by changing the settings in your Google Fiber account, or by calling our customer service team at 1-855-418-8326.

 Google Fiber Installation

-If you rent or otherwise do not own your premises, you may be asked to provide written evidence that you have received all permissions necessary for Google Fiber to perform installation services.
-If Google Fiber incurs any costs or losses, including attorneys’ fees, because you did not get the necessary authorization(s) for Google Fiber to install the equipment required for the Services, you are responsible for reimbursing Google Fiber for those costs or losses.
+If you rent or otherwise do not own your premises, you represent and warrant that you are authorized by the property owner to order Google Fiber installation, and you acknowledge that you may be asked to provide written evidence that you have received all permissions necessary to authorize the performance of installation, maintenance, and repair services.
+If Google Fiber incurs any costs or losses, including attorneys’ fees, because you did not get the necessary permission(s) to authorize the installation, maintenance, or repair of the equipment required for the Services, you are responsible for reimbursing Google Fiber for those costs or losses.

 Acceptance of these Terms does not guarantee that Google Fiber will install or provide any Services.
 We may need a separate agreement with you or your landlord in order to install the Services.

-You are responsible for and agree to pay any taxes owed on the construction fee (if any).
+The Services may be subject to additional fees (see Fee Schedule).
+You are responsible for and agree to pay any taxes owed on the Services (if any).
 If Google Fiber is obligated to collect or pay taxes, the taxes will be invoiced to you, unless you provide Google Fiber with a timely and valid tax exemption certificate authorized by the appropriate taxing authority.
 If you are required by law to withhold any taxes from your payments to Google Fiber, you must provide Google Fiber with an official tax receipt or other appropriate documentation to support such withholding.

 Google Fiber Equipment

 Google Fiber may provide or rent various pieces of equipment to you in connection with the Services.
-If you lose or damage this equipment after installation, Google Fiber may charge you a fee for replacement equipment.
+In some cases, to use the provided equipment, you will need to review and agree to terms of service governing use of the equipment.
+If you lose or damage this equipment after installation, Google Fiber may charge you a fee for replacement equipment (see Fee Schedule).
 Equipment fees are subject to change.

 Unless explicitly stated otherwise on our website, Google Fiber owns all equipment provided by Google Fiber in connection with the Services.
 From time to time, Google Fiber may offer you equipment that you may purchase in connection with the Services under separate terms to be provided with such equipment.

 You authorize Google Fiber to install software upgrades on any equipment provided by Google Fiber.
-You also agree not to use the Google Fiber equipment for any purpose other than using the Services.
+You also agree not to use the Google Fiber-owned equipment for any purpose other than using the Services.

 Service Commitment and Price Guarantee